Skip to content

 Is plastic sustainable?

 Since I try to live zero waste, no waste is the best waste (duh!).
 But, there are moment when waste is unavoidable in my situation.
 I then choose glass, cans or paper.
 But, people tell me all the time that plastic is more sustainable.
-There are articles about that, for example here or here.
+There are articles which claim the same thing.
 And so, therefore it is not weird that people tell me these things.
 The facts are there, and I am not saying at all that these are not true.
 They are true, as a matter of fact.
 But here’s why paper, glass and cans are still more sustainable than plastic.

 These articles don’t take into account every aspect of pollution.
 It’s mostly some simple formula about which production proces produces the most carbon emissions and so therefore is the worst option.
 The same goes for water use, material use or the fact that you’d have to cut down trees to produce for example paper.
 It is all true.
 To produce plastic or to produce, cans, glass or paper, plastic always wins.
 You’ll have the least amount of carbon emissions, water use and material use.